The-Onion-Man/environment-setup-public/windows-os.md

    1. Update your Ubuntu packages: `sudo apt update`
    2. Once the packages have updated, install PostgreSQL (and the -contrib package which has some helpful utilities) with: `sudo apt install postgresql postgresql-contrib`
    3. Confirm installation and get the version number: `psql --version`

+ Install PostgreSQL for Windows (native):
+    1. Follow this [link](https://www.postgresql.org/download/) to download the PostgreSQL installer on your machine:
+    2. Use the Interactive installer by EnterpriseDB.
+You can skip the 'Stack Builder' add-on.

 ### Install MongoDB
 Install the MongoDB Community edition by following the instructions on the link below.